|4-7.100||Reporting of Decisions|

 District Court Section

-- Numerous class action cases challenging critical policies and programs relating to the Federal Government’s interpretation, administration, and enforcement of immigration law, including challenges to foreign worker and foreign investor programs;
+- Class action cases challenging policies and programs relating to the Executive Branch’s interpretation, administration, and enforcement of immigration law, including challenges to foreign worker and foreign investor programs;

-AUSAs and agency counsel should send notifications of new civil cases to OIL-DCS.firstname.lastname@example.org.
-USAO recommendations regarding appeal of civil immigration related district court litigation should be sent to OIL-DCS.email@example.com, Jessica.W.DArrigo@usdoj.gov, and Darryl.K.Knox@usdoj.gov.
-Copies of all immigration-related complaints and other pleadings served upon the USAO should be promptly forwarded to the District Court Section, including petitions by aliens for habeas corpus.
-The District Court Section should promptly notify USAOs if it will assume primary responsibility, delegate to or share civil immigration litigating responsibility with USAOs in any case for which OIL is responsible.
+AUSAs and agency counsel should send notifications of new civil cases to OIL-DCS.firstname.lastname@example.org and new civil denaturalization referrals to email@example.com.
+Copies of all immigration-related complaints and other pleadings served upon the USAO should be promptly forwarded to the District Court Section, including petitions by noncitizens for habeas corpus.
+The District Court Section should promptly notify USAOs if it will assume primary responsibility from, delegate to, or share civil immigration litigating responsibility with, USAOs in any case for which OIL is responsible.

-Once an immigration case has been delegated for primary handling to the USAO, it is not necessary to provide pleadings to the District Court Section, but if there are significant litigation developments adverse to the government’s established immigration positions, such pleadings or rulings should be promptly brought the attention of the District Court Section.
-Similarly, the District Court Section shall endeavor to provide prompt notification to USAOs of significant developments concerning aliens involved in federal court litigation in their districts.
+Once an immigration case has been delegated to the USAO for primary handling, the USAO is not required to provide regular pleadings to the District Court Section.
+Significant litigation developments adverse to the government’s established immigration positions should be promptly brought the attention of the District Court Section, however.
+Similarly, the District Court Section will provide prompt notification to USAOs of significant developments concerning noncitizens involved in federal court litigation in their districts.

 Contact: A helpful source for contact information for the various persons and offices within OIL can be found in the routinely updated internal compendium “Expertise in the Civil Division.”